Popular flowers in France + their French flower names & meanings

 Gladiolus flower: glaïeul

-French flower name: Glaïeuls pronounced /Gleye-yuhl/
+French flower name: Glaïeuls /Gleye-yuhl/

-General Meaning: honour, remembrance, loyalty, sincerity, honesty, integrity
+General Meaning: Honour, remembrance, loyalty, sincerity, honesty, integrity

 Red: love and passion